psynteract/psynteract-docs/installation.md

 The server is the computer through which all communication during the experiment takes place, and which hosts the control panel for the experimenter.

 The foundation underlying the server is an instance of [Apache CouchDB](https://couchdb.apache.org), a powerful database engine.
 CouchDB is open source, and freely available for all major platforms.
 We recommend that you install it on a computer within your lab's network; any typical desktop machine with a stable network connection (for example, the lab's experimenter PC) will do.
-(We recommend wired networks, though psynteract has been successfully tested via WiFi and there are no reasons why it should not work with wireless connections)
+(We recommend wired networks, though psynteract has been successfully tested via WiFi and there are no reasons why it should not work with wireless connections.)

 Thus, the first step is to [download and install](https://couchdb.apache.org/#download) a copy of CouchDB on your designated server.
 To do so, please download the appropriate package for your operating system, and follow the steps required by your operating system (i.e. start the installer on Windows; on Mac OS, download and copy the application into the appropriate folder; or install the CouchDB package supplied by your Linux distribution).
 You should then be able to start CouchDB as you would any other application.